5 Things You Can Do to Instantly Improve Your Credit Score

 Even if your accounts are not past due, your balances can significantly impact your credit scores.

-The golden number to aim for when it comes to credit utilization is 30%, which means your credit card balance is no higher than 30% of the credit limit.
+The golden number to aim for when it comes to credit utilization is 30%.
+This means your credit card balance should be no higher than 30% of the credit limit.
 For instance, if you have a $10,000 credit card, you should not owe more than $3,000.

 4. Add authorized user accounts